 Quote from Will Caldwell, CEO and Co-Founder of Snap

-“You don’t need to build a huge business to get a huge exit, a life-changing exit.
-Just stay laser focused.
+“You don’t need to build a huge business to get a huge, life-changing exit.
+Just stay laser-focused.
 Don’t chase shiny objects.
-I see a lot of founders trying to boil the ocean. it’s just the more focused you are on like the singular niche as a, especially someone bootstrapping the more likelihood of success.
+I see many founders trying to boil the ocean.
+It is about staying focused on a single niche.

-“I think vertical SaaS has many great niches and horizontal software is challenging.
-You have to have a lot of money to go after horizontal solutions across industries.
+“I think vertical SaaS has many great niches, and horizontal software is challenging.
+You need a lot of money to go after horizontal solutions across industries.
+However, with vertical SaaS products and niches, there is a lot of overlooked opportunity; the real estate vertical is one prime example.”

 Links